tencent cloud

 Directions

-Configuring alarm policy
+Configuring an alarm policy

 An alarm policy can determine whether an alarm notification should be sent based on the comparison between the monitoring metric and the given threshold in the selected time period.
 You can promptly take appropriate precautionary or remedial measures when the alarm is triggered by a TDMQ for RocketMQ status change.
 Properly configured alarm policies help improve the robustness and reliability of your applications.